jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/envelopeCreation/envelopeCreation.rst

    :width: 400
    :align: center

 6. By cloning existing envelope.
-Please nte that if mailbox has no access to the template of origin or envelop is created via Quick send Clone button will not be shown.
+Please note that if mailbox has no access to the template of origin or envelop is created via Quick send 'Clone' button will not be shown.

 .. image:: picEnvelopeCreation/createFromExisting.png
    :width: 400